Bassenthwaite

-Bassenthwaite is a village and civil parish in the borough of Allerdale in Cumbria, historically part of Cumberland, within the Lake District National Park, England.
+Bassenthwaite is a village and civil parish to the east of Bassenthwaite Lake in Cumbria, historically part of Cumberland, within the Lake District National Park, England.

 According to the 2001 census it had a population of 412, increasing to 481 at the 2011 Census.
 There is a Church of England Church, St John's Bassenthwaite and a tiny Methodist chapel.
 The village contains many elements of the archetypal English village including a green, primary school and a stream that runs through it.

 Bassenthwaite is at the foot of Skiddaw, one of the highest mountains in England at 3054 ft.
 Robin Hood, Skiddaw, Ullock Pike, Longside Edge and Barf can be seen from the village.
+Part of the parish lies within the Skiddaw Group SSSI (Site of Special Scientific Interest).

 Location

 Bassenthwaite is approximately 1 mi from Bassenthwaite Lake, 7.5 mi east of Cockermouth, 7.1 mi north of Keswick, 23 mi south of Carlisle and 23.9 mi west of Penrith.

 Toponymy

 The name 'Bassenthwaite' is derived from an Old Norse name meaning Bastun's clearing.
 The 1st element is usually taken to be the Anglo-French nickname or surname Bastun, originally meaning stick, while the 2nd is the Old Norse þveit meaning clearing.
 The lake, in early times known as Bastun's water, takes its name from the village.